mjennings061/bvcodingchallenge-sampleapp/README.md

 - Password: password
 - Database: uu_code_challenge

-**Dataset**
+#### Dataset

-Inside the database, there is one table.
+Inside the database, there is one table named `reviews`.
 Each row in the table contains the following attributes which you can use to produce your statistics:
 - id: The reviews ID.
 - brewery_id: the ID of the brewery.
 - brewery_name: The name of the beers producing access.